zer0pwned/RISCVDockerEnv/README.md

 ## For CTF Players

-I believe most CTF players only need QEMU and GDB functionalities rather than entire toolchain.
+I believe most CTF players only need QEMU and GDB functionalities rather than the entire toolchain.
 Time values a lot during CTF session so I wrote the `Dockerfile.ctf` for CTF players.
 In this dockerfile, RISC-V GDB is configured to support Python 3.6.
-It also supports debug both 32 and 64 version elf.
+It also supports debugging both 32 and 64 bits version elf.
 QEMU is also compiled to support user and system mode.
 I installed GEF, the enhanced GDB plugin, as well to assist debugging.

 To use this Docker image, you can build the Dockerfile by yourself, which cost way less time than building the entire toolchain, or you can simple pull and run the image from